Casey House

 Partner

-Select Awards
+Selected Awards

-2020 – National Urban Design Awards - Award of Excellence, Urban Architecture
+2020 – Royal Architectural Institute of Canada, National Urban Design Awards, Award of Excellence in Urban Architecture

-2013 – Canadian Architect Award of Excellence
+2013 – Canadian Architect, Award of Excellence

 Original Sketches by Siamak Hariri

-The central gathering space, featuring a two-storey atrium, is anchored by a full-height fireplace crafted from Algonquin Limestone.
-A bridge connects the heritage and new spaces on the second floor where light from large windows fills the warm gathering space below.
+The central gathering space, featuring a two-storey atrium, is anchored by a full-height fireplace crafted from Algonquin limestone.
+A bridge connects the heritage and new spaces on the second floor, where light from large windows fills the warm gathering space below.